codepath/android_guides/Dependency-Injection-with-Dagger-2.md

 Here is a list of other advantages for using Dagger 2:

  * **Simplifies access to shared instances**.
-Just as the [ButterKnife](http://jakewharton.github.io/butterknife/) library makes it easier to define references to Views and event handlers, Dagger 2 provides a simply way to obtain references to shared instances.
+Just as the [[ButterKnife|Reducing-View-Boilerplate-with-Butterknife]] library makes it easier to define references to Views and event handlers, Dagger 2 provides a simply way to obtain references to shared instances.
 For instance,  once we declare in Dagger our singleton instances such as  `MyTwitterApiClient` or `SharedPreferences`, we can declare fields with a simple `@Inject` annotation:

 ```java
 public class MainActivity extends Activity {